Office of International Programs

 Optional Practical Training (OPT) is temporary employment for practical training that is directly related to the student's program of study.
 F-1 students may receive 12 months of OPT per educational level.

-- 17-Month OPT Extension - Second OPT for students in certain degrees
+- 24-Month STEM OPT Extension - Second OPT for students in certain STEM degrees.

 General Application Process

 - Review the requirements and processes for your selected OPT type.

 - Submit required documents to International Student, Scholar and Faculty Services (ISSFS).